Everything Everywhere All at Once: Cast

-Tallie Medel appears as Becky Sregor, Joy's girlfriend; Biff Wiff appears as Rick, a laundromat customer; Sunita Mani and Aaron Lazar appear as actors in a musical film Evelyn watches; Audrey Wasilewski and Peter Banifaz appear as Alpha RV Officers; Andy Le and Brian Le appear as Alpha Trophy Jumpers; and Michiko Nishiwaki appears as Evelyn's kung-fu opponent and costar.

-Randy Newman, who has scored nine Disney–Pixar films, appears as the voice of Raccacoonie, a reference to the Pixar-animated film Ratatouille (2007); he is credited as a featured artist on the track "Now We're Cookin.
-Cameos include Scheinert as District Manager, and Kwan uncredited as a man sucked into the bagel and as a mugger.
+Additionally, Biff Wiff appears as Rick, a laundromat customer; Sunita Mani and Aaron Lazar appear as actors in a musical film Evelyn watches; Audrey Wasilewski and Peter Banifaz appear as Alpha RV Officers; Andy Le and Brian Le appear as Alpha Trophy Jumpers; Li Jing appears as Evelyn's kung-fu teacher, and Michiko Nishiwaki appears as Evelyn's kung-fu opponent and co-star.
+Randy Newman, who has scored nine Disney–Pixar films, appears as the voice of Raccacoonie, a reference to the Pixar-animated film Ratatouille (2007), while Jason Hamer, Timothy Ralston, and Hiroshi Yada serve as the character's puppeteers.
+Directors Daniel Kwan and Daniel Scheinert make appearances in the film; the former as a man sucked into the bagel and a mugger, the latter as a district manager.

 Production

 Development

 Co-directors Daniel Kwan and Daniel Scheinert, known as the Daniels, began researching the concept of the multiverse as early as 2010, after being exposed to the concept of modal realism in the Ross McElwee documentary Sherman's March (1986).
 Kwan described the release of the animated film Spider-Man: Into the Spider-Verse (2018), which also deals with a multiversal concept, as "a little upsetting because we were like, 'Oh shit, everyone's going to beat us to this thing we've been working on.'"
-He also stated "Watching the second season of Rick and Morty was really painful.
+He also stated "Watching the second season of Rick and Morty (2013–present) was really painful.
 I was like, 'They've already done all the ideas we thought were original!'
 It was a really frustrating experience.
-So I stopped watching Rick and Morty while we were writing this project."
+So I stopped watching Rick and Morty while we were writing this project".

 In early drafts of the screenplay, the directors planned for the main character to be a professor and have undiagnosed attention deficit hyperactivity disorder (ADHD); through his research for the project, Kwan learned that he had undiagnosed ADHD.

 Scenes in which Evelyn trains in martial arts and becomes an action film star were visually and contextually inspired by the films of Wong Kar-wai.
 Chris Lee of Vulture writes that they "conjur[e] a mood of exquisite romantic yearning that will be instantly recognizable ... as touchstones" of Wong's works.
 The universe in which Evelyn and Joy are rocks was influenced by the children's book Sylvester and the Magic Pebble (1969) and the video game Everything (2017).

 Kwan has said the idea of the everything bagel "started as just a throwaway joke", a play on a type of American bagel called an "everything bagel", which is baked with a large variety of toppings.
-Scheinert said they spent time attempting to develop the religion of bagel followers, but encountered complications: "[Jobu Tupaki]'s a nihilist; should there be dogma?
+Scheinert said they spent time attempting to develop the religion of bagel followers, but encountered complications: "Jobu Tupaki's a nihilist; should there be dogma?
 Should there be a book?
 What should their practices be as a religion?
 The bagel stuck because it became such a useful, simple symbol that we could point to as filmmakers.
 And you don't have to explain it much beyond the joke."